The purpose of two-step verification is to protect you from unauthorised logins to your Ring account.

-Two-Step Verification is a mandatory, enhanced security feature that helps keep your account secure and prevents unauthorised users from gaining access to your Ring account.
+Two-step verification is a mandatory enhanced security feature that helps keep your account secure and prevents unauthorized users from gaining access to your Ring account.
 With every new login to your Ring account, you will receive a six-digit code to verify your login attempt.
 That one-time code needs to be entered within 10 minutes before you can access your Ring account.
 If you are already logged into your account, in the Ring app for instance, you will not be asked to enter a code.
 If you log into your account from another device, you will be asked to enter a verification code.

-You or your Shared Users can choose to receive the one-time passcode via the email address listed on the Ring account or on a phone as a text message (SMS).
-Requiring this code helps ensure that the person trying to log into your account is actually you and that your Shared Users are also authorized to access information from your Ring account.
+You or your Shared Users can choose to receive the one-time passcode via text message (SMS) or an authenticator app.
+Requiring this code helps ensure that the person trying to log into your account is actually you, and that your Shared Users are also authorized to access information from your Ring account.